MoaidHathot/CodeJect/README.md

 _CodeJect_ is an **educational** project.
 The project is **not** intended to be used in production.

 ## Already Implemented:
-1. Fluent API (Inspired from AutoFac).
+1. Fluent API (Inspired by AutoFac's).
 2. Generics API implemented as extension methods.
 3. Resolving types and dependencies recursively.